Healthy Lemon Poppy Seed Muffins with Yogurt & Zucchini

 Nix the refined flours, take control of added sugars and sweeteners, and you can make your own healthy breakfast muffins at home.
 A great option for meal prep breakfasts, or as a kid friendly breakfast!

-You’ll think you’re indulging in a toothsome dessert, but these healthy lemon poppy seed muffins are made with wholesome ingredients to fuel your morning.
+You’ll think you’re indulging in a toothsome dessert, but these muffins are made with wholesome ingredients to fuel your morning.
 And, baking them into JUMBO muffin tins makes each treat a filling, satisfying meal!

 Simple Swaps Make for Healthy Lemon Poppy Seed Muffins!

 The refined flours and heap of sugar in most muffins aren’t ideal for a fuel-filled breakfast.
-Instead, these healthy lemon poppy seed muffins use oat flour, made from whole grain oats!
+Instead, these muffins use oat flour, made from whole grain oats!
 Those whole grains provide slow digesting carbs that don’t affect blood sugar like refined carbs.

 And, whole grains still contain the fiber, vitamins, and minerals that are stripped from refined grains.
 THAT is the kind of fuel that makes these healthy lemon poppy seed muffins wholesome enough for breakfast!
 Just be sure to use certified gluten free oat flour (or oats, if making your own flour), for 100% gluten free muffins.

-Now, even though these are healthy lemon poppy seed muffins, they do still contain some sugar.
+Now, these do still contain some sugar.
 But, with homemade breakfast muffins, YOU have control over the kind and amount of sweetener that’s added.
 They’ll still be deliciously sweet, but with far less sugar than traditional muffins.

 Or, you can use a natural no calorie sweetener like stevia or erythritol to make sugar free muffins!